How Do Hairless Cats Stay Warm?

 HOW DO BALD CATS MAINTAIN THEIR BODY TEMPERATURE?

-Despite not having the benefit of a warm coat, Sphynxes and other bald cats have some unique adaptations that help them maintain their body temperature.
+Despite not having the benefit of a warm coat, Sphynxes and other bald cats have unique adaptations that help them maintain their body temperature.

 High Metabolism